 Things to do in Yosemite in April

-If you love adventure then you may want to try white water rafting at the Merced River.
+If you love adventure then you may want to add white water rafting at the Merced River to your itinerary.
 There are many different points along the river to try it depending on your experience.
 However, this activity is only available in Spring and early summer.

 Don’t worry if white rafting is not for you.
 There is still plenty to do from in Yosemite Valley in April.
 Head to Tunnel view at sunrise to see the colours and most popular views of Yosemite.
 You also have spectacular views of El Captian and Half Dome.

 There are a ton of Yosemite tours at this time of year too.
 Some leave from San Francisco and others start in the park itself.
 They are quite popular, so it is best to book in advance.